 Alternatively, we want to be defensive.

-In our humble opinion?
+In my humble opinion?
 Neither are effective and fall into the world of social media marketing mistakes.
-Because, in fact, how you respond to negativity can actually be even more effective.
+Because how you respond to negativity can actually be even more effective.
 Now, we are not suggesting you engage in anything more than a quick response — because more than that could have the opposite effect we’re after here.

 Here are a few suggestions on how you could respond to a negative comment;